 To turn on Accessibility, tap it.
 In the list of accessibility services, tap 1Password and turn it on.
 Tap OK, then tap to go back.

-If your Android device doesn’t support Direct Boot, turning on any accessibility service disables device encryption, but you can enable device encryption again.
-Learn how to encrypt your Android device
+If your Android device doesn’t support Direct Boot, turning on any accessibility service will turn off device encryption.
+To turn on device encryption again, learn how to encrypt your Android device.

-To fill or save a password, visit a website or open an app you want to sign in to, then follow these steps.
+To fill, save, or create a password, visit a website or open an app you want to sign in to, then follow these steps.

 Fill a login

 - Tap the Login item you want to fill.
 If there are no matches, tap Search 1Password.

 - Sign in to your account.

 Every Android app has a unique application ID.
 If a Login item doesn’t include an application ID that matches the app where you’re trying to fill it, 1Password will warn you.
-To create a Login that includes the application ID, save the Login using Autofill.
+To create a Login item that includes the application ID, save it using Autofill.